AnjanaWijayawardhana/H-SAR-with-missing-Data/README.md

 ##  Folder Structure

-Each simulation or real-world example is located in a separate folder, containing the following key files:
+Simulation studies and the real-world example are organized into separate folders.
+Each contains:

 - **`Source.R`** – Contains the core R code for running the algorithms.
 - **`Implement.R`** – Implements and runs all algorithms for the selected scenario.